Skip to content

 4. Foreign LoRa Detection

-Foreign LoRa detection identifies non-Meshtastic LoRa traffic observed by your connected device's radio.
+Foreign LoRa detection identifies cross-protocol / unrecognized LoRa traffic observed by your connected device's radio (Meshtastic hearing MeshCore or unknown LoRa; MeshCore hearing Meshtastic / unknown LoRa; dual-radio setups can also bridge MeshCore RX into the Meshtastic listener map).
 The detection window is the last 90 minutes.

 Signal classes: